-Because humans have not developed immunity to these subtypes of flu virus - which are continually evolving - the infections they cause us can be severe and life-threatening.3
+Humans do not have immunity to these subtypes of flu virus, as they are continually evolving.
+This is why the infections they cause us can be severe and life-threatening.

-Whenever a new type of bird flu infection is reported in a person, fears are soon raised that it could be deadly, too.
-The concerns come in three stages:
+Whenever a new type of bird flu infection is reported in a person, three key questions arise:

 - Does the new virus subtype cross easily from birds to humans?